AIndoria/volumen/README.md

 * First line defines what type of syntax the rest of the paste highlights to.
 Eg, doing a #text will not highlight anything because the software will treat it as just plaintext.

+* Longform content no longer has horizontal scroll bars and now wraps correctly.

 * Changed highlight colors to not kill my eyes.

 ## Client Usage